rehierl/abstract-properties/16-x-tree-encodings/16-0-sequence-based/2-2-reference-to-parent.md

 Note that the index values in `d` are lower than the corresponding values in `r`.
 Because of that, this scheme may be described as being **backward-oriented**.
-Hence, an index value of `0`, as the only invalid index allowed, would be appropriate for the invalid reference (x), which would then overall be a constant reference.
+An index value of `0`, as the only invalid index allowed, would therefore be appropriate for the invalid reference (x), which would then overall be a constant reference.

 Note that, as before, the orientation greatly **depends on the tree traversal** algorithm that was used to form the above sequences, which will in general be a "root to leaf" oriented traversal (i.e. in tree order).

 <!-- ======================================================================= -->
 ## pro - one parent only